Here’s some information on referees who officiate at events on the World Snooker Tour…

 Home town: Terneuzen

-Jurgen first refereed on the pro circuit in 2006, and has since become a regular face at ranking and European Tour events.
+Jurgen first refereed on the pro circuit in 2006, and has since become a regular face on tour.
 His highlights include officiating the finals ET events in Germany and Bulgaria as well as a semi-final at the German Masters.

 Away from snooker, he works as a teacher at the Royal Netherlands Military Academy.
 He enjoys practising the martial art Aikido.